-There are many ways to create panoramic images.
+There are many ways to create panoramic photos.
 You can start with a really wide angle lens then simply crop down to a long, narrow band to create a “faux” panorama.
 You can also use the built-in panoramic functions of cameras like Sony’s NEX and Alpha series, as well as Fuji’s X100 and X-Pro 1.
-You can also simply take a series of pictures and stitch them together in Photoshop, or, if you’re really into panoramic photography, you could rent a pano-head from us, like the ones from Nodal Ninja.
+You can also simply take a series of pictures using a pano head and stitch them together in Photoshop.

-Today, we’re going to talk about one of my favorite ways to create panoramas.
+Here is one of my favorite ways to create panoramic photos.
 All of the methods above have some shortcomings that make it a bit harder to create good panos.
-Using a wide-angle lens and cropping, for example, leaves me with a lower-resolution file than I’d like.
-The built-in pano features in some cameras is neat, and I do use them (as shown in Figure 1), but they’re also relatively low-res JPEGs.
-Pano heads are great for this sort of work, but you have to find the “nodal point” of each lens you want to use, and that takes quite a bit of work.
+Using a wide angle lens and cropping, for example, leaves me with a lower-resolution file than I’d like.
+The built-in pano features in some cameras are neat, and I do use them, but they’re also relatively low-res JPEGs.
+Pano heads are great for this sort of work, but you have to find the “nodal point” of each lens you want to use and that takes quite a bit of work.

-Tilt-shift lenses are a great alternative for creating panoramic images.
+Tilt-shift lenses are a great alternative for creating panoramic photos.
 Traditionally, these are used by architectural and landscape photographers to avoid distortion or “keystoning” of buildings and structures.
 The camera and lens is placed so that the sensor is parallel to the object being photographed, and the front half of the lens is shifted upward or downward to include the parts of the images needed.
-You can see the practical application of this in Figure 2, an example taken from Wikipedia.
+You can see the practical application of this in the image from Wikipedia.

-The cool thing about a tilt-shift lens (or a perspective-control lens, in Nikon parlance) is that they can shift in either a vertical or horizontal plane.
+The cool thing about a tilt-shift lens (or a perspective-control lens) is that they can shift in either a vertical or horizontal plane.
 It’s the horizontal shift that we can use for our advantage.

-In Figure 3, you can see that I have an image consisting of the San Francisco skyline.
+Below, I have an image of the San Francisco skyline.
 That image was taken with a Canon 5D Mark II and a 45mm f/2.8 tilt-shift lens, with no shift at all.

-Figure 5 shows the rest of the skyline to the right of the straight-on image shown in Figure 3.
+Next, it shows the rest of the skyline to the right as I shift the lens in the opposite direction as before.

 After that, it’s just a matter of bringing the images into Photoshop and aligning them together.
-In this case, I discarded the image shown in Figure 3, as the other two shots, taken with the lens shifted to the left and right, respectively, had enough overlap for my needs.
+In this case, I discarded my first image.
+The shifted shots, taken with the lens shifted to the left and right, had enough overlap for my needs.

-As you can see in Figure 6, I have the two images on two separate layers, with a layer mask to ensure a smooth blend between the two.
+I placed the two images on two separate layers, with a layer mask to ensure a smooth blending between the two.
 It took minimal alignment to get them together, because the tilt-shift lens ensures that your perspective doesn’t get skewed.

 The resulting image is about 32.7MP in size, and after a little bit of straightening, cropping, and a black-and-white conversion in Nik Silver Efex Pro 2, I’m still left with a 24MP image that will hold up nicely for a large print.
-The final image is shown below, in Figure 7.
+The final image is shown below.